fejlek/Nine-Circles-ML1/1 First Circle - Previously On Nine Circles/First_circle_prevon_2.md

-We observe that this is nothing but the log-likelihood $\mathrm{log}\,L$ of the logistic model (i.e., this is the scoring rule that the logistic regression coefficients maximize).
+We observe that this is nothing but the log-likelihood $\mathrm{log}L$ of the logistic model (i.e., this is the scoring rule that the logistic regression coefficients maximize).

 ```python